 - In a large bowl, sift or whisk together all the dry ingredients.

-- In another bowl, whisk together the room temperature eggs, orange juice, almond extract, and the zest of one organic orange.
+- Whisk together the room-temperature eggs, orange juice, almond extract, and the zest of one organic orange, in another bowl.

 - Make a well in the dry ingredients and add the liquid ingredients.
-To this whisk in the warm honey.
+To this, whisk in the warm honey.
 Switch to a wooden spoon and incorporate the wet and dry ingredients.
-Finally, use your hands to knead the dough for a few minutes directly in the large bowl.
+Finally, use your hands to knead the dough directly in the large bowl, for a few minutes.

 - Cover and set aside as we prepare the almond filling.